- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 - Eating disorders are often said to be both compulsive and impulsive.
 Compulsive means to act repeatedly on an irresistible urge.
 Impulsive means to act without thought, to act on a whim.
 So, eating disorders are repeated behavior, often taken without thought.
 Now, I’m no doctor, but that sounds right to me.
 What about the link between specific manifestations of an eating disorder and impulsivity, though?
 How does bulimia intersect with impulsive behavior?
 Let’s find out.

 - When a bulimic individual purges their body, they are inadvertently robbing their body of insulin.
-This is the same with a diabetic who purges, or limits their insulin injections.
+This is the same with a diabetic who purges or limits their insulin injections.
 For this reason, diabetics have a higher chance of becoming bulimic, compared to individuals who are not.
 Young women with Type One diabetes are shown to be 2.4 times more likely to develop some form of eating disorder.

-- The National Center on Addiction and Substance Abuse has shown that approximately 35 percent of all women who suffer from alcoholism also suffer with an eating disorder.
+- The National Center on Addiction and Substance Abuse has shown that approximately 35 percent of all women who suffer from alcoholism also suffer from an eating disorder.
 Eating disorder sufferers also have an increased risk of abusing alcohol or illicit drugs, with studies revealing that up to 50 percent of individuals with eating disorders simultaneously struggling with substance abuse.

-- Unless we have lived it ourselves, bulimia may seem clouded in mystery.
+- Unless we have lived it ourselves, it may seem clouded in mystery.
 Without the facts, misinformation circulates.
 If we want to be part of the solution, we do well to become more informed about this troubling psychological disorder.
 Here are a few common misunderstandings.

 - Weight suppression (WS) is defined as highest ever historical weight minus current weight.
 It represents a measure of the level of weight lost since being at the highest ever weight achieved over a lifetime.
-Although the psychological and behavioral symptoms of bulimia nervosa (BN) are undoubtedly the major focus in this eating disorder, it has been argued that the magnitude of weight suppression may play an important role.
+Although the psychological and behavioral symptoms are undoubtedly the major focus in this eating disorder, it has been argued that the magnitude of weight suppression may play an important role.

 - While headway has been made to moderate the impact of the thin-ideal in the sports and dance industries, similar pressure is yet to be applied to the beauty and fashion industries.
 There is little doubt that the pressure to be thin has seen an increase in eating disorders in recent years and there is much evidence that social norms and ideals can be changed.
 In a similar way that the public health discourse of smoking has changed radically in the last 100 years, so too, can discourse around thinness transform to occupy a new and better-informed space in the health debate.

-- As you come alongside your loved one (whether it’s your child, your spouse, or a close family member) on their road to recovery from bulimia, you will find things that are in your power and things that are not.
+- As you come alongside your loved one (whether it’s your child, your spouse, or a close family member) on their road to recovery, you will find things that are in your power and things that are not.
 You can’t wave a magic wand and “fix” the eating disorder, but you can certainly play a vital role in the recovery process by helping to create the best possible atmosphere for healing.
 Here are some helpful things you can do.

 - While no single factor can be pinpointed as the cause of bulimia nervosa, the role of genetics in eating disorder development has been increasingly understood.
-Because the heritability factor is not as readily discussed, it is seems more straightforward to base our insight on these disorders on what we know, namely what is seen in our environment.
+Because the heritability factor is not as readily discussed, it seems more straightforward to base our insight on these disorders on what we know, namely what is seen in our environment.

 - For those who have struggled with Bulimia, it is easy to identify and recognized the heightened anxiety that often comes hand-in-hand with this mental illness.
-Whether severe anxiety is a co-occurring condition with Bulimia, if anxiety is induced by the eating disorder, or if bulimia is used to help cope with anxiety, these two conditions are often intertwined.
+Whether severe anxiety is a co-occurring condition with Bulimia, if anxiety is induced by the eating disorder, or if it is used to help cope with anxiety, these two conditions are often intertwined.